CRUSTDE-ContainerizedRustDevEnv/win_git_git_bash_ssh_VSCode/README.md

 This must return "empty".

-4. To be sure, I searched all my `C:` disk and found only one `ssh.exe` in `C:\Program Files\Git\usr\bin\ssh.exe`.
+4. To be sure, I searched all my `C:` disks and found only one `ssh.exe` in `C:\Program Files\Git\usr\bin\ssh.exe`.
 Good!

 ### ssh-agent in Windows

 Every time I connect over SSH I must input the passcode for my SSH identity.
 Git-bash also comes with `ssh-agent` and I could use it just the same as in Linux bash to avoid retyping the passcode every time.

 I want the ssh-agent to start when I manually run the git-bash console.
 I wrote a little script in `~/.bashrc` file for git-bash in Windows.
 Find the code [here](configuration_files/win_files/c/Users/luciano/.bashrc).

 Maybe it looks confusing, but git-bash by default translates Linux paths into Windows paths. `~` is the home folder and slash `/` instead of the `\` backslash.
 Smart!

 Now every time I open the terminal for `git-bash` it will start the agent.
 Use the command `sshadd` to store the ssh keys in ssh-agent.
-The ssh-agent is a windows background process.
+The ssh-agent is a Windows background process.
 It retains the keys in memory until we stop the process or command `ssh-add -D`.
-ANd most important, it cannot survive a reboot of any kind.
+And most important, it cannot survive a reboot of any kind.

 Warning: Git-bash and ssh-agent must run before VSCode.
 If a window of VSCode is opened before, it will not use it.
-Nor the newly opened windows of VSCode.
-Close all VSCode windows and try again.
+Nor the newly opened Windows of VSCode.
+Close all VSCode Windows and try again.

-### SSH config
+### SSH config for Windows

 It is recommended to use the `~/.ssh/config` file to assign explicitly one ssh key to one ssh server.
-If not, ssh-agent will send all the keys to the server and the server could refute the connection because of too many bad keys.
+If not, the ssh-agent will send all the keys to the server and the server could refute the connection because of too many bad keys.

-In Windows I use SSH for:
+In Windows, I use SSH for:

 - connect over SSH to CRUSTDE - Containerized Rust Development Environment
 - push to GitHub over SSH